 The spinal cord is about 43 cm long in adult women and 45 cm long in adult men and weighs about 35-40 grams.
-It lies within the vertebral column, the collection of bones (back bone).
+It lies within the vertebral column, the collection of bones (backbone).

 Other parts of the central nervous system

-The meninges are three layers or membranes that cover the brain and the spinal cord.
+The meninges are three layers of membranes that cover the brain and the spinal cord.
 The outermost layer is the dura mater.
 The middle layer is the arachnoid, and the innermost layer is the pia mater.
 The meninges offer protection to the brain and the spinal cord by acting as a barrier against bacteria and other microorganisms.

-The Cerebrospinal Fluid (CSF) circulates around the brain and spinal cord.
+The cerebrospinal fluid (CSF) circulates around the brain and spinal cord.
 It protects and nourishes the brain and spinal cord.